gecholabs/quickstart/ch1-package-managers.md

 **Use one, seriously just do it!**

-Package managers are used to easily install packages \(software\) on your machine.
-I use package managers extensively while working with Linux operating systems.
-Recently, some good variants have become available to Mac OS; this has been a game changer.
+Package managers are used to easily install software on your machine.
+I used package managers extensively while working with Linux operating systems.
+Recently,  good variants have become available to Mac OS and this has been a game changer.
 Packages help ensure software is interoperable.
-A frequent challenge for new Linux users is compiling code, e.g. turning raw code into a functional application.
-Usually the user runs in a series of failed compiles; requiring them to decipher cryptic error messages then compile missing dependencies.
+For example, a frequent challenge for new Linux users is compiling code, e.g. turning raw code into a functional application.
+Most often, the user runs in a series of failed compiles; requiring them to decipher cryptic error messages then compile missing dependencies.
 With package managers, user benefits from the community \(crowd\) working together to package software and resolve depedencies.

-Another benefit is that the packages can be kept seperate from the software with which  your machine ships.
+Packages can be kept seperate from the software shipped with your machine.
 For example, your Mac ships with Python, while you can change or upgrade the core Python installation,  this can introduce issues with other software on your system.
-By installing in a new isolated directory \(e.g. usr/local/cellar\) you can install, uninstall, and switch between versions of software.
+A package manager installs to a new isolated directory \(e.g. usr/local/cellar\) where you can install, uninstall, and switch between versions of software packages.

-This phenomenon is imporant for the reproducibility of a scientist's work.
-For instance, you may develop an analysis that uses multiple libraries to run, then update software for some other application, and suddenly your code won't load or, worse, the software returns subtly different results.
-Package managers help partially in this situation, since you can easily roll back the version and its dependencies; however, a true solution also requires containers that freeze the versions of the code used for the analysis.
-These containers can  be run years later with the same old code versions and consistent results.
-We will discuss containerization in a later section.
-For now, we will discuss using package managers to facilitate loading software and protecting your core system from side effects.
+This is imporant for the reproducibility of a scientist's work.
+For instance, you may develop an analysis that uses multiple libraries, then update software for some other application, and suddenly your code won't load or, worse, the software returns subtly different results.
+Package managers partially help in this situation, you can easily roll back the version and its dependencies; however, a true solution also necessitates containers to freeze complete versions of the code used for the analysis.
+These containers could be run years later with the same old code versions and consistent results.
+We will discuss containerization in a later guide.
+For now, we will discuss using package managers to facilitate loading software and protecting your core system from installation side effects.

-Another aspect of reproducibility is ensuring consistent results across machines and rapidly setting up new machines.
-You can install this software with simple shell scripts that run in the terminal and  can be managed by a lab group and shared with everyone on the team.
+Another important aspect of reproducibility is to ensure consistent results across machines and quickly setup new machines.
+You can install your packages with simple shell scripts that run in the terminal and can be managed by a lab group in a shared repository with everyone on the team.
 If you change laptops you can quickly get up an running again or help setup your colleagues and students.
-I keep a record of all the software I install in a large batch file.
+As you find bugs, one person's fix becomes everyones solution, rather than everyone debugging and solving installation on their own.
+Indeed, half of the notes in my Evernote collection are just recipes for getting programs to work.
+Without sharing them, my colleagues will have need to run into and solve the same problems in turn.
+This scenario can be overcome  with scripts, packaging, the crowd, and open source.
+You could eventually contribute  back to the packaging community or write a helpful blog post.
+I keep a record of the software I install in a large batch file.
 I'll clean up and share this file in a later version.
-Essentially, it looks something like this:
+Essentially, it looks like this:

 ```
 # Useful binaries